Twometer/nekosys/memory.md

 [0x8200 + 400h]: Placeholder for some FAT sectors
 [0xA000 + ...h]: Stores the kernel.
 Maximum length is 0x75FFF (471K, up to the end of low memory)
 ```
+> Note that the kernel is saved as a flat binary instead of an ELF file, so that we
+> save memory (no header) in the first MB, as well as make the bootloader smaller
+> and simpler

 ### Virtual memory
 ```